justaspetrauskas/rick-and-morty_data/README.md

 .

 The app is made to present some of the statistics from Rick and Morty.
-App is made using [Rick and Morty Api](https://rickandmortyapi.com/ "Rick and Morty Api"), Chkara UI and useQuery hook,
+App is made using [Rick and Morty Api](https://rickandmortyapi.com/ "Rick and Morty Api"), Chkara UI and useQuery hook, and recharts